emqx/emqx-docs/en_US/data-integration/data-bridge-tdengine.md

 mqttx pub -i emqx_c -t t/1 -m '{ "msg": "hello TDengine" }'
 ```

-Check the running status of the two Sinks, there should be one new incoming and one new outgoing message.
+Check the running status of the two Sinks, there should be 1 new incoming and 1 new outgoing message and 2 event records.

 Check whether the data is written into the `t_mqtt_msg` data table.